madler/zlib/README.md

 rfc1952 (gzip format).

-All functions of the compression library are documented in the file zlib.h (volunteer to write man pages welcome, contact zlib@gzip.org).
+All functions of the compression library are documented in the file zlib.h (volunteers to write man pages are welcome, contact <zlib@gzip.org>).
 A usage example of the library is given in the file test/example.c which also tests that the library is working correctly.
 Another example is given in the file test/minigzip.c.
 The compression library itself is composed of all source